mina-builders-team/anon-aadhaar-o1js/README.md

 ## How does it work?

-The architecture is split into two parts: 1) Data Extraction & Processing 2) Proof Generation.
+The architecture is split into two parts:
+- Data Extraction & Processing
+- Proof Generation

 In the first part, the user fetches data from UIDAI, validates it, and processes it to use it in circuits.